 You will find our classroom meetings informative and helpful.
 The expectation is that you will take full advantage of our meetings and in-class activities.
-While there is no direct penalty, per se, for non-attendance, the only way for you to earn points on the "Professionalism mark" is to show your commitment and diligence by always being punctual and in attendance; being prepared and enthusiastic to take part in class activities; and collaborate with the fellow students and your instructor in making the class meetings as productive as possible..
+While there is no direct penalty, per se, for non-attendance, the only way for you to earn points on the "Professionalism mark" is to show your commitment and diligence by always being punctual and in attendance; being prepared and enthusiastic to take part in class discussions and activities; and respectfully collaborate with the fellow students and your instructor in making the class meetings as productive as possible.